-The bare chronology of the recordings which forms the – still radically incomplete – current catalogue will be completely replaced by a new catalogue which offers searchability of all the material by multiple fields – speaker, title, topic, relevant key words, and location, as well as a complete chronology of the recordings.
-The existing Word Press site will remain in operation until this new site and the new catalogue are complete and we have received user feedback.
+The bare chronology of the recordings which forms the current and very incomplete catalogue will be completely replaced by a new and complete catalogue which offers searchability of all the material by multiple fields – speaker, title, topic, relevant key words, and location.
+The existing Word Press site will remain in operation until this new site and catalogue are complete and we have received user feedback.
 As the new site is being developed, we shall aim to have the catalogue entries for each recording linked with the following information

 1. In the speaker field : A listing of all other recordings in the Archive by that speaker, with further links to a bibliography of their writings and where copyright clearance permits, links to any scanned or e-archived copies of their published work which the Archive holds.

 Pending the construction of the new site, bibliographies of speaker’s writings and links (when copyright permits) will be added to the Section “Catalogue of the Archive by Speaker” within the existing Word Press Site.
 This is clearly a massive task.
 Progress will be gradual and depend on available funding.

 2. In the topic field : Links to the relevant section of the subject-catalogue and the appropriate subdivisions within each subject.